 Piriformis Muscle Pain Pattern (left) and Piriformis Muscle (right)

-Piriformis trigger point relief can be done by your physical or massage therapist, using a lacrosse ball, or with a QL Claw device.
+Piriformis trigger point release can be done by your physical or massage therapist, using a lacrosse ball, or with a QL Claw device.
 I prefer the QL Claw for this function because a) I don't love my PT digging around in that area, b) The QL Claw stays on the ground and gets in there deep, and c) QL Claw was designed with Piriformis specifically in mind.
-QL Claw was designed to release the 5 muscles that contribute to the majority of low back, hip, and glute pain - and Piriformis was certainly on that list.
+QL Claw was designed to release the 5 muscles that contribute to the majority of the low back, hip, and glute pain - and Piriformis was certainly on that list.
 Check out QL Claw's Piriformis release tutorials and own your Piriformis muscle pain today!

 Donnelly, Joseph M. Travell, Simons & Simons Myofascial Pain and Dysfunction: the Trigger Point Manual.
 3rd ed., Wolters Kluwer Health, 2019.